-Currently, SSTs are generally $0.5^{\circ}\text{C} - 1.0^{\circ}\text{C}$ below average across most of the eastern and central tropical Pacific.
-Table 6 displays January and March SST anomalies for several Nino regions.
-Note that most of the central and eastern tropical Pacific has experienced considerable warming since January.
+Currently, SSTs are generally 0.0° C - 0.5° C below average across most of the eastern and central tropical Pacific, except for the extreme eastern part of the tropical Pacific where SSTs are above average.
+Table 7 displays January and March SST anomalies for several Nino regions.
+Note that the central and eastern tropical Pacific has experienced considerable warming since January.

-Table 6: January and March SST anomalies for Nino 1+2, Nino 3, Nino 3.4, and Nino 4, respectively.
+Table 7: January and March SST anomalies for Nino 1+2, Nino 3, Nino 3.4, and Nino 4, respectively.
 March-January SST anomaly differences are also provided.

 Region January SST March SST March - January

 Anomaly (°C) Anomaly (°C) SST Anomaly (°C)

-Nino 1+2 -0.4 -0.4 0.0
+Nino 1+2 -0.6 +0.5 +1.1

-Nino 3 -1.3 -0.8 +0.5
+Nino 3 -0.7 -0.1 +0.6

-Nino 3.4 -1.6 -1.0 +0.6
+Nino 3.4 -1.1 -0.5 +0.6

-Nino 4 -1.6 -0.8 +0.8
+Nino 4 -1.2 -0.6 +0.6

 There is considerable uncertainty as to what is going to happen with the current weak La Niña event.
 The spring months are known for their ENSO predictability barrier.
 This is when both statistical and dynamical models show their least amount of skill.
 This is likely due to the fact that from a climatological perspective, trade winds across the Pacific are weakest during the late spring and early summer, and therefore, changes in phase of ENSO are often observed to occur during the April-June period.
-There is a very wide spread in both the statistical and dynamical model guidance for the August-October period (Figure 9).
+By August-October, several models are predicting El Niño conditions to develop, while the rest predict ENSO-neutral conditions (Figure 9).
 We find that, in general, the European Centre for Medium-Range Weather Forecasts (ECMWF) shows the best prediction skill of the various ENSO models.
-The correlation skill between a 1 March forecast from the ECMWF model and the observed September Nino 3.4 anomaly is 0.71, based on hindcasts/forecasts from 1982-2010, explaining half of the variance in Nino 3.4 SST.
-This is a very skillful forecast, considering that the prediction goes through the springtime predictability barrier.
-The average of the various ECMWF ensemble members is calling for a September Nino 3.4 SST anomaly of -0.3°C, giving us increased confidence in our neutral ENSO prediction for the upcoming hurricane season.
-Only one of the 41 ensemble members is calling for SSTs to approach El Niño levels (anomaly >= 0.5°C) for September (Figure 10).
+The correlation skill between a 1 March forecast from the ECMWF model system 3 and the observed September Nino 3.4 anomaly is 0.71, based on hindcasts/forecasts from 1982-2010, explaining half of the variance in Nino 3.4 SST.
+The ECMWF has recently upgraded to system 4, which is likely to have even better skill than the previous version.
+The hindcast skill from ECMWF is very impressive, considering that the prediction goes through the springtime predictability barrier.
+The average of the various ECMWF ensemble members is calling for a September Nino 3.4 SST anomaly of approximately 0.8°C, giving us increased confidence in our expectation for a weak El Niño by the peak of the hurricane season in September.
+Approximately 2/3 of the ECMWF ensemble members are calling for SSTs to approach El Niño levels (anomaly $\geq 0.5^{\circ}$ C) by September (Figure 10).